Counting earthworms at Tapu Te Ranga

 “I strongly encourage all families in New Zealand to plant fruit trees and vegetables in every household.
 There are no negatives to growing your own food.”

-Moko Morris is a Soil & Health National Councillor who lives in Ōtaki.
-She is also the national coordinator of Te Waka Kai Ora, the NZ Māori Organics Authority.
+Moko Morris is a former a Soil & Health National Councillor who lives in Ōtaki.
+She has also been the national coordinator of Te Waka Kai Ora, the National Māori Organics Authority of Aotearoa.

 Where’s our food from?
 Better labelling a step forward